solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 With the `pg_azure_storage` extension now connected to your blob storage account, you can import the data it contains into your database.
 Using the queries below, you will create a new schema in the database, add tables to the new schema, and then import data from the files in blob storage into the new tables using the `pg_azure_storage` extension.

-1. To host the new tables, you will create a new schema named `abb` in the database.
+1. To host the new tables, and avoid conflicts with the existing tables, you will create a new schema named `abb` in the database.
 To create a new schema, use the following command:

     ```sql
     CREATE SCHEMA IF NOT EXISTS abb;